About us

 The RSC – based in the Oxford Department of International Development, which in turn sits within the Social Sciences Division – started with a weekly seminar and rapidly gained momentum as a focal point for the study of refugee issues.
 From the beginning, the RSC aspired to bridge the divide between scholarship, policy and practice – an ethos eloquently expressed by another former director, Dr David Turton, who argued that ‘there is no justification for studying, and attempting to understand, the causes of human suffering if the purpose of one’s study is not, ultimately, to find ways of relieving and preventing that suffering.’

 Today, we are engaged in a wide range of innovative research projects and we offer a number of popular learning programmes.
-To ensure the broader impact of our work we publish widely in books and journals and through academic papers; we build networks, run workshops and organise conferences; and we engage with our audiences online through podcastsvideos, and social media.
+To ensure the broader impact of our work we publish widely in books and journals and through academic papers; we build networks, run workshops and organise conferences; and we engage with our audiences online through podcasts, videos, and social media.

-More than three decades after its establishment, the study of forced migration has become a recognised academic discipline, embraced by numerous educational institutions across the world.
+More than four decades after its establishment, the study of forced migration has become a recognised academic discipline, embraced by numerous educational institutions across the world.
 The need for independent, objective and critical scholarship on factors determining and resulting from displacement has never been greater, and the RSC remains in the forefront, shaping the agenda in today’s most critical debates.

 Core activities